schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 Haven't written, but free list is much faster for creation and lookups (3/4 - 1/2 runtime on medium or small datastructures)

 #Copying 'Garbage Collector'#
-Disclaimer : code/benchmarks not performed here yet

-[Copying Garbage Collection](https://en.wikipedia.org/wiki/Cheney's_algorithm) is a form of garbage collection where after collection, live data is copied into a new heap.
+[Copying Garbage Collection](https://en.wikipedia.org/wiki/Cheney's_algorithm) is a form of garbage collection where collection consists of copying live memory to a new heap allocating where the old heap existed.
 Many collectors, incluing most if not all generational algorithms, use a variant of this.
 [Here's](http://spin.atomicobject.com/2014/09/03/visualizing-garbage-collection-algorithms/) a great article with visualizations of various algorithms, concluding with copying algorithms.